shinya7y/WaymoCOCO/README.md

 gsutil -m cp -r gs://waymo_open_dataset_v_1_2_0_individual_files/testing/ ${HOME}/data/waymotfrecord/
 ```

-## Usage
+## Conversion

 ### WaymoCOCO f0 (frame 0)

 The Waymo Open Dataset is large, but for many cases, it's too large.
 Using its subsets is useful when you would like to:
 * do much trial and error before full training.
-* evaluate the robustness of your method on the second dataset other than COCO.
+* evaluate the generalization of your method on the second dataset other than COCO.

 This converter supports to extract 1/10 size dataset based on the ones place of frame index (e.g., frames 0, 10, 20, ..., 190).